Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Related Work

 \subsection{Algorithms for Cloud Removal}

-Cloud removal in optical remote sensing imagery is a long-term research problem.
-Most early developments address this problem by interpolation~\citep{zhang2007gaps, yu2011kriging}, filtering~\citep{mitchell1977filtering, liu1984new}, or inpainting~\citep{li2002generating, helmer2005cloud}.
+Cloud removal in optical remote sensing imagery is a long-standing research problem.
+Most early developments to addressing this problem involve utilizing spatial correlation or frequency difference between cloudy and non-cloudy areas~\citep{liu1984new, zhang2007gaps, helmer2005cloud}.
+For example, Zhu et al.~\citep{zhu2011modified} utilize a modified neighborhood similar pixel interpolator approach to remove the thick clouds in Landsat images by predicting the value of cloud-contaminated pixels from neighboring similar pixels.
+Shen et al.~\citep{shen2014effective} execute a homomorphic filter in the frequency domain to remove thin clouds in the Landsat and GaoFen-1 data by suppressing the low-frequency information while enhancing the high-frequency information.
 Currently, deep learning-based methods are gaining considerable attention.
-They have the potential to solve many of the problems that arise in traditional cloud removal methods and achieve impressive results.
-For example, Multispectral conditional Generative Adversarial Networks (McGANs)~\citep{enomoto2017filmy}, leveraging the remarkable generative capabilities of conditional Generative Adversarial Networks (cGANs), remove simulated clouds from Worldview-2 imagery by extending the input channels of cGANs to be compatible with multispectral input.
-Cloud-GAN~\citep{singh2018cloud} learns the mapping between cloudy and cloud-free Sentinel-2 imagery using a cyclic consistent generative adversarial network.
-RSC-Net~\citep{li2019thin} estimates the cloud-free output with the contaminated Landsat-8 imagery based on an encoding-decoding framework consisting of multiple residual convolutional layers and residual deconvolutional layers.
+They have the potential to solve many of the problems that arise in traditional cloud removal methods and achieve impressive results~\citep{sun2019cloud, li2020thin, liu2021sactnet}.
+For example, Multispectral conditional Generative Adversarial Networks (McGANs), leveraging the remarkable generative capabilities of conditional Generative Adversarial Networks (cGANs), remove simulated clouds from Worldview-2 imagery by extending the input channels of cGANs to be compatible with multispectral input~\citep{enomoto2017filmy}.
+Cloud-GAN learns the mapping between cloudy and cloud-free Sentinel-2 imagery using a cyclic consistent generative adversarial network~\citep{singh2018cloud}.
+RSC-Net estimates the cloud-free output with the contaminated Landsat-8 imagery based on an encoding-decoding framework consisting of multiple residual convolutional layers and residual deconvolutional layers~\citep{li2019thin}.